newrelic/demo-catalog/tutorials/4_provision_and_instrument_a_database/README.md

 This tutorial will show you how to provision and instrument a database service -- mysql for this tutorial -- as well as how to reference the database service from another service within the deployment config.

+If you haven't seen or interacted with `merge fields` in the V3 deployer before, the configuration file shown below may look confusing.
+You can read all about `merge fields` [here](https://github.com/newrelic/demo-deployer/tree/main/documentation/deploy_config/merge_fields).

 ## Additional User Configuration Setup

 The database resource requires changes to your user configuration file.
 You will need to add a new field -- `secrets` -- in the credentials field.
 The documentation for this field can be found [here](https://github.com/newrelic/demo-deployer/blob/main/documentation/user_config/secrets.md).